 2007 - Mandatory Service

-since 2008 - Traveling and working internationally
+since 2008 - Traveling/Working internationally

 since 2009 - Producing commercials and music videos

-2014 - Publishing VIENNA
+2014 - Published VIENNA

-2018 - Moving to Los Angeles
+since 2018 - Living and working in Los Angeles

-The quality of someone's work will show over a longer period of time.
 The value of Street Photography can’t be found in a conglomerate of random photos or a couple of lucky punches, but in selections that form a bigger picture that reflects the Zeitgeist.